JimPaine/tf-plan-as-comment/README.md

 ## output

-> names, urls and ids have been changed from originals and this is only to give and idea
+> names, urls and ids have been changed from originals and this is only to give an idea
-> of that the comment will look like
+> of what the comment will look like

 ![github comment](./comment.png)